modin-project/modin/docs/getting_started/using_modin/using_modin_cluster/using_modin_ray_cluster.rst

 created by concatenating a 200MB `NYC Taxi dataset`_ file 64 times.
 Preparing this file was provided as part of our `Modin's Ray cluster setup config`_.

-If you want use another dataset in your own script, you should provide it to each of the cluster nodes in the same path.
+If you want to use the other dataset, you should provide it to each of the cluster nodes with the same path.
 We recomnend doing this by customizing the `setup_commands` section of the [configuration file](https://github.com/modin-project/modin/blob/master/examples/tutorial/jupyter/execution/pandas_on_ray/cluster/modin-cluster.yaml).

-To run any scripts on a remote cluster, you need to submit it to the ray.
+To run any script in a remote cluster, you need to submit it to the ray.
 In this way, the script file is sent to the the remote cluster head node and executed there.

-In this tutorial, we provide the `exercise_5.py`_ script, which read the data from the CSV file and executed some pandas Dataframe function such as count, groupby and applymap.
+In this tutorial, we provide the `exercise_5.py`_ script, which reads the data from the CSV file and executes such pandas operations as count, groupby and applymap.
 As a result of the script, you will see the size of the file being read and the execution time of each function.